gtuck/web3400/php-code-examples.md

 # PHP code examples:

+## Commenting code

-Commenting code is an important practice in programming, allowing developers to annotate sections of code for readability and maintainability.
+Commenting code is an important practice in programming, allowing developers to annotate code sections for readability and maintainability.
 PHP supports single-line comments, multi-line comments, and documentation comments.
 Here are three examples illustrating each type:

 ### Single-Line Comments